Last Updated on March 26, 2021 by Shaun Snapp

-And, on-premises servers can be purchased off of Amazon-like consumer computers, used on-premises servers can be bought off of eBay.
+On-premises servers can be purchased off of Amazon-like consumer computers; used on-premises servers can be bought off of eBay.

 The Proposal of On-Premises Servers

-On-premises servers came to take over the majority of computing workload in corporate and government environments under the premise that they were far more cost-effective, particularly concerning the initial purchase price than either mainframes or midrange computers.
-Moreover, while there is no question about the lower acquisition cost of proprietary on-premises servers, after several decades of experience, there are many questions as to the validity of the original premise of the overall maintenance costs of on-premises servers.
+On-premises servers came to take over most computing workload in corporate and government environments under the premise that they were far more cost-effective, particularly concerning the initial purchase price than either mainframes or midrange computers.
+Moreover, while there is no question about the lower acquisition cost of proprietary on-premises servers, after several decades of experience, there are many questions about the validity of the original premise of the overall maintenance costs of on-premises servers.

 The Problematic Efficiency of On-Premises Servers

 On-premises servers require a significant scale to provide their initial promised efficiency.
 On average, 80% of on-premises environments are over-provisioned with servers and related hardware.
-And this realization, in part, has led many startups to avoid on-premises servers entirely, and instead of following a 100% cloud strategy.
-Many startups write about the benefits of not having to worry about maintaining on-premises services allows them to concentrate on their core business.
+And this realization, in part, has led many startups to avoid on-premises servers entirely and instead of following a 100% cloud strategy.
+Many startups write about the benefits of not worrying about maintaining on-premises services, allowing them to concentrate on their core business.